Apex Legends: Gameplay

 Over time, the game's safe zone will reduce in size around a randomly-selected point on the map; players outside the safe zone take damage and may die if they do not reach the safe zone in time.
 This also confines squads to smaller spaces to force encounters.
 The last squad with any members left alive is crowned the "Apex Champions" of that match.
 Players who become knocked down in the course of a game can be revived by their squadmates.
 Should a player be killed completely, they can still be resurrected if their team member(s) collect their respawn banner, which appears at the place where they died, and bring it to one of several beacons on the island.
-The banner, however, must be collected within a time limit, before expiring and fully eliminating the player.
+The banner, however, must be collected within a time limit, before expiring and eliminating the player.

 Season 9 introduced a new permanent mode named "Arena".
 In this mode, players form into three-player squads and fight against another squad in a 3v3 team deathmatch over a series of rounds to determine the winner of the match.
 Teams win when their team has at least 3 points and is 2 points ahead.
 Additionally, if a game should drag on to round 9 (where both teams have 4 points) a final sudden death round begins.
 Respawn stated this scoring system "prevents total blowout games from dragging on for too long" and also "lets more competitive games keep the heat going for longer".

 Rather than skydiving onto the map and gathering equipment like in the battle royale mode, players spawn in a "shop" where they can purchase equipment and charges of their Legend's abilities using materials earned in the previous rounds to prepare for the next fight.
-This variation of the game borrows mechanics from other shooters such as Counter Strike and Valorant.
+This variation of the game borrows mechanics from other shooters such as Counter-Strike and Valorant.
 The mode is the first permanent deviation away from the battle royale format.
 It would later be removed in Season 16.
+Now Season 20 update, Breakout, introduces significant changes with upgradeable skill trees for playable Legends, offering MOBA-like progression and promising intense battles.

 Seasons

-Each new season is intended to bring with it the release of a new playable character, usually new weapons and purchasable cosmetic items.
+Every new season is accompanied by the release of a new playable character, new weapons, and purchasable cosmetic items.

-The game's first season started on March 19, 2019.
-Associated with seasons are time-limited battle passes that reward players with new cosmetic items, should they complete in-game challenges during the season.
-Alongside new cosmetic items, seasons can also bring changes to the map and additional gameplay elements.
+The game's first season began on March 19, 2019.
+Associated with seasons are time‑limited battle passes that reward players with new cosmetic items, provided that they complete in‑game challenges during the season.
+In addition to new cosmetic items, the release of a season adds changes to the map and additional gameplay elements.

-Maps

-There are different maps available for Battle Royal mode, and for Arenas mode.

-Each season has only a selection of these available maps on rotation (usually 3 for Battle Royal, and 5 for Arenas).